 How To Ask Open-Ended Questions: A Comprehensive Guide

-They invite a person to think and reflect, giving them the freedom to express their thoughts and feelings.
+They invite people to think and reflect, allowing them to express their thoughts and feelings.

-They are designed to encourage full, meaningful answers using the subject’s own knowledge and/or feelings.
+They are designed to encourage complete, meaningful answers using the subject’s knowledge and feelings.

 Background Overview of How to Ask Open-Ended Questions